Memory Is Critical

-Before we could store things on hard drives we had books and magazines, which are still core aids to human memory, but with each new memory device comes the danger that our brains may become so dependent upon external sources that they forget how to function by themselves.
+Before we could store things on hard drives, we had books and magazines which are still core aids to human memory.
+However, with each new memory device comes the danger that our brains may become so dependent upon external sources that they forget how to function by themselves.

 Families keep memories alive with photo albums and stories that are verbally passed from one generation to the next.
 Sometimes the stories are limited to one sentence like, “I’ll never forget the day Uncle Jack fell off the rope swing into a bee’s nest.”

 One of the worst things that can happen is to not be remembered—on our birthday, on our wedding anniversary, by our boss, by our kids.
 So we pay special attention to those we love.

 When we die we want to be remembered.
 Many build buildings, create memorials, write books, record songs and television shows with the hope that these will remain after they’re gone.
 These are made to remind the world they were alive.
 Such efforts represent our intense longing to “remain” after we’re gone.
 Our grave markers are made of stone instead of wood because we want them to last.

 At creation God gave us a repetitive cycle of days to work and play, with a day at the end of each seven-day cycle to remember.
 Work and play become meaningless if they’re not punctuated with time to reflect and remember all that has happened.
 Remembering is key to understanding the present and the future.
 It creates a hunger within us to understand what it all means.

 God was really onto something when he said, “Remember.”